 Brown, C. (2011).
-Excavating the meaning of information and communication technology use amongst South African university students: A critical discourse analysis (PhD Thesis).
+Excavating the meaning of information and communication technology use amongst South African university students: A critical discourse analysis (Doctoral thesis).
 University of Cape Town, South Africa.Find this resource:

 Brown, C. (2012).
 University students as digital migrants.
 Language and Literacy, 14(2), 41–61.Find this resource:

 Brown, C., & Hart, M. (2012).
 Exploring higher education students’ technological identities using critical discourse analysis.
 In P. Isaias & M. B. Nunes (Eds.), Information systems research and exploring social artifacts: Approaches and methodologies.
 Hershey, PA: IGI Global.Find this resource:

 Brown, C., & Pallitt, N. (2015).
 Personal mobile devices and laptops as learning tools.
 In W. R. Kilfoil (Ed.), Moving beyond the hype: A contextualised view of learning with technology in higher education.
 Pretoria: Universities South Africa.Find this resource:

 Budd, Y. ((2005, November 15–18).
 Technological discourses in education.
 Paper presented at the Proceedings of the International Conference on Critical Discourse Analysis: Theory into Research.
 University of Tasmania, Australia.Find this resource:

 Byungara, J.-C., Hansson, H., Masengesho, K., Karunaratne, T. (2016).
 ICT capacity building: A critical discourse analysis of Rwandan policies from higher education perspective.
 European Journal of Open, Distance and e-Learning, 19(2), 46–62.Find this resource: